Our annual general knowledge competition encourages local students to stretch their academic abilities and work as a team.

 This annual competition aims at encouraging local students to always learn more.

-KPMG in the Cayman Islands organize the tournament, with KPMG employees participated during the day of the competition as moderators, judges, and scorekeepers.
+KPMG employees participated throughout the day as moderators, judges and scorekeepers.

 “We were delighted to host the eighth annual Brain Bowl tournament and to welcome twelve high schools this year.
 A fundamental KPMG goal is to attract, develop and retain local talent by providing opportunities, business experiences, training and support required to have a fulfilling and successful career.
 I congratulate every participant for having the courage to test their abilities in a public forum."
 Sheenah Hislop, Partner and Head of Local Recruitment at KPMG in the Cayman Islands.